-Ticka Arts was designed to assist in the development and growth of the photographically based artists by providing a collaborative space that will provide resources, information, and individual grant funding.
+Ticka Arts was designed to assist in the development and growth of the photographically based artist by providing a collaborative space that will provide resources, information, and individual grant funding.
 We strive to encourage artists to seek out opportunities that will challenge, expand, and nurture their artistic pursuits.

 Executive Director/Co-Founder – Sonseree´ V. Gibson